 During the manufacturing of a bare printed circuit board, some defects may likely occur.
 Therefore, it is important we discuss the possible defects and their solutions.

-All blank PCBs have holes in them.
+All pcb bare board have holes in them.
 These holes are regarded as through-holes.
 They go through the blank board entirely.
 These holes function as the signals that carry conductive vias.
 These signals create an interconnection between the PCB’s layers.

 However, these holes can be too much.
 Extra holes in your board can cause errors during the fabrication of the blank PCB.
 They can reduce the available space and also the routing area meant for signal tracing.